23 Bo1 剝

 The 4th line

 The subject is in a state of evil-like feminine Bo (peeling off) the bed thereby reaching the skin of the human body, which is an ominous omen.

 The feminine has already marched over the barrier between the lower and the upper trigram, and on to the top of the bed.
 The feminine power has been developing from inside (i.e. the internal trigram) to outside (i.e. the external trigram), and the threat reaches the human body.

 Trigram Gen resembles the skin as its tender feminine denotes flesh while the hard masculine on top is the skin.
 Feminine line 4 reaches the upper trigram Gen and damages the skin of the body lying on the bed.
 The lower trigram is completely occupied by the feminine and the upper trigram starts being peeled off, which is ominous.

-Commentary on the image: (Line 4 is in a state of feminine) Bo (peeling off) the skin of the human body, (signifying) calamity is close and imminent.
+Commentary on the image: Line 4 is in a state of evil-like feminine Bo (peeling off) the bed thereby reaching the skin of the human body, signifying calamity is close and imminent.

 Enlightenment through six four: fight it out.
 The evil has marched on to the bed.
 The threat reaches the human body, and calamity is close and imminent; this is ominous.
 If this line can be changed to masculine, the hexagram will become Jin (35), where the sun rises above earth brightening the world and denying evil a place to hide.
 Consequently the advance of the feminine lines is stopped.